 Work Track members also discussed the process associated with Community Objections.
 The Work Track noted that in the 2012 round, panels had only two options for addressing Community Objections: they could allow the application to proceed or terminate the application.
 There was no option to consider remedies that would address the concerns raised in the objections.
 The RySG proposed allowing the applicant to take remediation measures in certain cases.
 One suggestion raised in Work Track discussion was to allow the objector to specify Public Interest Commitments (PICs) they want to apply to the string.
 If the objector prevails, these PICs become mandatory for any applicant that wins the contention set.
 The Work Track did not reach agreement in support of this proposal.

 The Work Track considered the relationship between the Community Objection and Community Priority Evaluation (CPE) processes.
-Several registries expressed concern that by having the the opportunity to participate in CPE and also file a Community Objection against another applicant, an entity may be able to “game” the system.
+Several registries expressed concern that by having the opportunity to participate in CPE and also file a Community Objection against another applicant, an entity may be able to “game” the system.
 They proposed that it should not be possible to participate in both a Community Objection and CPE for the same string.
 Other Work Track members noted that the Community Priority Evaluation and Community Objections processes serve different functions and should not be mutually exclusive.
 No agreement was reached on this proposal.

 (3) String Confusion Objections